CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_09_30.md

 ## Plan for the next two weeks
 1. We are still waiting to register with RoboNation.
 2. Finish a first draft of a specification sheet.
-3. Start compiling a morphological chart, and begin determining the "best" solutions for our product sub-functions completing an Evaluation Matrix.
+3. Determine the "best" solutions for our product sub-functions by completing a morphological chart.
+4. Begin compiling an Evaluation Matrix.

 ### What are your next steps?